Not seeing items you’ve added? Sign in

 - Properly tighten the harness and perform the Pinch Test.

-- WITHOUT loosening or adjusting the harness, remove your child from the seat and take their coat off.
+- Without loosening or adjusting the harness, remove your child from the seat and take their coat off.

 Warm Alternatives for Chilly Rides